 Learn what we're doing to reduce our impact on climate change and how you can help by exploring the topics below.

-Join our Holiday Eco Challenge and make this festive season eco-friendly!
-Throughout the month of December make small changes to help celebrate the holiday season in a more sustainable way.
+The Holiday Eco Challenge encouraged residents to make the festive season eco-friendly!
+Throughout the month of December they made small changes to help celebrate the holiday season in a more sustainable way.

 Go Green Challenge

-The Community Go Green Challenge encourages individuals, families, schools, organizations, and businesses to challenge themselves to reduce their environmental footprint.
-There will be great prizes for the top three participants and tons of fun and inspiration to make sustainable life changes.
+The Community Go Green Challenge encouraged individuals, families, schools, organizations, and businesses to challenge themselves to reduce their environmental footprint.
+Participants had the chance to earn prizes and be inspired to make sustainable life changes.

 Community Energy Plan